• Skip to primary navigation

 Close up of a fried vegan egg roll.

 If you have ever wondered if making egg roll wrappers at home is possible, you will be amazed at how easy it is!
-It's also much cheaper than buying them at the supermarket, and they brown and crisp up beautifully!
+My wrappers are much cheaper than buying them at the supermarket, and they brown and crisp up beautifully!

 Holding a piece of egg roll wrapper.